ryanroberson3/MCTracker/resources/design-document.md

 ## 3.1 Stretch Use cases:

+SU1. _As a [MC player], I want to be able to mark certain heroes as my favorite_

-SU1. _As a [MC player], I want to view a list of my favorite heroes_
+SU2. _As a [MC player], I want to view a list of my favorite heroes_

-SU2. _As a [MC player], I want to query all my games in the game log by hero, aspect, villain, etc_
+SU3. _As a [MC player], I want to query all my games in the game log by hero, aspect, villain, etc_